cloudant/sync-android/doc/encryption.md

     SQLiteDatabase.loadLibs(this);
     ```

-2. With encryption, two parameters are required in the `openDatastore` call: the
+2. With encryption, two parameters are required in the `getInstance` call: the
     application storage path and a `KeyProvider` object.
 The `KeyProvider` interface
     can be instantiated with the `SimpleKeyProvider` class, which just provides a
     developer or user set encryption key.
 Create a new SimpleKeyProvider